Our spending is public knowledge

 Organisation Chart (including Senior Management Roles and Salaries)

-This chart shows how we are organised.
 Our staff are led by a small team of senior managers: a chief executive, and three directors.

 Trade Union Facility Time